Ä¢¹½ÊÓÆµ

-When you are in Topeka, you'll notice that it is more blue-collar than most other communities in America.
-46.15% of Topeka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Topeka is a blue-collar town, with 46.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Topeka is a village of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Topeka who work in healthcare suport services (30.77%), office and administrative support (15.38%), and sales jobs (7.69%).

 The overall crime rate in Topeka is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.